wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-overview.md

 ### Salesforce Wave Analytics

 The Salesforce Wave Analytics Connector allows you to work with records in Salesforce.
-You can use the Salesforce connector to create, query, retrieve and update records in your organization's Salesforce data.
+You can use the Salesforce connector to create, query, retrieve, and update records in your organization's Salesforce data.
 The connector uses the [Analytics REST API](https://developer.salesforce.com/docs/atlas.en-us.bi_dev_guide_rest.meta/bi_dev_guide_rest/bi_rest_overview.htm) to interact with Salesforce.

 ### Salesforce Desk Connector